Fatal Frame II: How to Use & Rebind Controls – Full Input Guide

 • Switch Zoom / Focus: Left Shift (cycles focus modes when aiming)

-Those are the important ones I actually used during exploration and fights.
-The full list is visible in-game under Options → Controls, and every key can be rebound from there.
+The full list is visible in-game under Options → Control Settings, and every key can be rebound from there.

 🎮 Get This Game at the Best Price